Skip to content

 How did you find out about UIT’s student internship program, and what attracted you to it?

 I first discovered UIT while browsing for student positions related to IT and campus.
-Initially, I worked as a technical assistant for UTV, where I was surrounded by the Network Services team.
+Initially, I worked as a technical assistant for UTV, where I was surrounded by the Core Infrastructure Services team.
 I knew that I needed to get involved with the Network Operations Center (NOC), so I applied for a position with the sUdo (Student University Development Opportunity) program.

 What's the focus of your internship?